 Photography is a hobby that everyone should learn a bit about.
-There are so many mental and practical benefits, like the cultivation of creativity and the preservation of memories, and it’s the only hobby that’s truly universal and culture independent.
+It has so many mental and practical benefits, like the cultivation of creativity and the preservation of memories, and it’s the only hobby that’s truly universal and culture independent.

 The nice thing is that you can even make some money with photography by creating and selling stock photos.
 Considering how expensive cameras, lenses, and accessories can be, this extra bit of income can be a great way to offset those costs.